BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 Why?
 There isn't anything explicitly sidebar-related about those two components!

 It just happened that the sidebar was the only place they had been implemented.
-While I feel I was correct in making them molecules (even that may be debateable for the `VerticalListLayout`, but meh...heuristics), if they were *actually* only usable within the context of the sidebar adding them as organisms may have been more appropriate.
+While I feel I was correct in making them molecules (even that may be debatable for the `VerticalListLayout`, but meh...heuristics), if they were *actually* only usable within the context of the sidebar adding them as organisms may have been more appropriate.

+After re-naming those two components to ensure they're more generalized, my `SidebarNavigation` component looks like:

 ```javascript
 import SidebarLinkList from '../molecules/sidebar-link-list'